giantswarm/docs/src/content/kubernetes/best-practices/index.md

 In order to have high availability we recommend:

-- Cluster with 50 nodes or 1000 pods should use m5.2xlarge instance types or higher.
+- Cluster with 50 nodes or 1000 pods should use m5.2xlarge or Standard_D4s_v3 instance types or higher.
-- Cluster with 100 nodes or 2000 pods should use m5.4xlarge in single master or High Availability with m5.2xlarge instances.
+- Cluster with 100 nodes or 2000 pods should use m5.4xlarge or Standard_D8s_v3 in single master or High Availability with m5.2xlarge or Standard_D4s_v3 instances.

 #### Worker node size